fleetdm/fleet/handbook/company/ceo.md

 (How to...)

 - ***Time-sensitive tasks*** (⏰) require reminders to be created and set for the following times (CT):
-  - 9:30 /before start of business
+  - 9:30 AM /before start of business
-  - 12:30 /begging of "reserved block"
+  - 12:30 PM /begging of "reserved block"
-  - 3:30 /prior to afternoon meetings
-  - 6:00 /post-mortem days meetings
+  - 6:30 PM /post-mortem days meetings

 ### Schedule and adjust CEO meetings